laramt/mail-sender/README.md

 -  Sends manually written emails.
 -  Sends emails using templates, with or without attachment.
--  Retrieves all emails in a pageable format.
+-  Retrieves all emails.
 -  Retrieves an email by its ID.
+-  Retrieves emails by the recipient name and by the send date.

 ## Installation